atomjump/medimage-co-nz-content-only/faq.md

 __Q.
 I have looked at setting up a cloud proxy server, but it looks difficult.
 Can you help?__

 A. Yes, we have people trained to help with your own private setups.
-While the server software is free and open source, and we can offer  advice over the web, we do charge for custom installations, particularly if there is any need for us to be onsite.
+While the server software is free and open source, and we can offer advice over the web, we do charge for custom installations, particularly if there is any need for us to be on-site.